alexch/codelikethis/public/lessons/learn_to_code_with_javascript/variables.md

   * are *pointing* to the same *object*
   * have the same *value*

-This is analogous to two labels being placed on the same box.
+This is analogous to placing two labels on the same box.

 # Return values are new